Last Updated: September 5, 2022

 - Rubber coated and tightly sealed

-- The binocular case is too small for use
+- Case is too small for use

 2. Occer 12x25 Compact Binoculars - Best Budget